samd1a/QR-code-component/README.md

 ### What I learned

-i learnt how to use github pages xddd
+- I learnt how to setup and utilize github pages to host projects.
+- Learnt how to recreate a design without Figma to help me.

 ## Author